 f.
-Spirit is upon Simon and has given him a promise and guides him to the temple.
+The Spirit was upon Simeon and gave him a promise and guided him to the temple.

 Luke 2: 25-27

 - 25 And there was a man in Jerusalem whose name was Simeon; and this man was righteous and devout, looking for the consolation of Israel; and the Holy Spirit was upon him. - 26 And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord's Christ. - 27 And he came in the Spirit into the temple; and when the parents brought in the child Jesus, to carry out for Him the custom of the Law, g.
 John the Baptist promises that the one who will come after him will baptize with the Holy Spirit and fire.